OckermanSethGVSU/CodeCademyProjects/learn_C#/PasswordStrengthChecker/README.md

-Asks user for string password input and accesses strength and returns a score.
+Asks user for string password input and evaluates the password's strength and returns a score.
 Uses conditionals, basic logic, and switch statements.